 - Melty Brie

-- Look for the freshest apples at farmer’s market or orchard if possible, otherwise use your favorite baking apples!
+- Look for the freshest apples at a farmer’s market or orchard if possible, otherwise, use your favorite baking apples!
 I like King, Braeburn, Honey Crisp, Cortland, or Pink Lady.
 The fresher, the better.

-- Since apples vary in their sweetness, adjust sweetness to taste in this recipe.
-I found a variety of apples work with the amount of brown sugar and maple in the recipe.
+- Since apples vary in sweetness, adjust the sweetness to taste in this recipe.
+I found various apples work with the amount of brown sugar and maple in the recipe.
 However, if a little more sweet is desired, and because some apples are quite tart, add a few more tablespoons of maple, and/or adjust to taste.

 - Freezer Friendly?
 Yes Please!
 These easy stewed apples will last up to three days in the fridge, but easily freeze for longer storage.